WormBase/xvi_iss_2022/Berger D. et al., 2021/README.markdown

 SM_V9_PAR1:59785:195092<br>
 SM_V9_PAR2:36554914:36616990<br>

-**Task 2: Identify all the genes that can be found in the above genomic regions using WormBase ParaSite's BioMart tool.**
+**Task 3: Identify all the genes that can be found in the above genomic regions using WormBase ParaSite's BioMart tool.**

-This paper is using an older *S. mansoni* assembly, so please use use the archived WormBase ParaSite 16 website (https://release-16.parasite.wormbase.org/) which has this older assembly.

 <details closed>
 <summary>Solution</summary>
-1. Go to WormBase ParaSite archive 16 (https://release-16.parasite.wormbase.org/)<br>
+1. Go to WormBase ParaSite (https://parasite.wormbase.org/).<br><br>
-2. Click "BioMart" at the top menu.<br>
+2. Click "BioMart" at the top menu.
+You're now on BioMart's page!
+Filters and attributes can be selected in the right panel.
+A summary of your choices is also displayed in the left panel.<br><br>
+BioMart allows you to restrict your query with information that you know, e.g: species, input a list of IDs, restrict to a region.
+You can access the filter page by clicking on the "1.
+Query Filters" button located on the left panel.
+Filters are organised into different sections, clicking on the "+/-" boxes will expand/collapse a section and display its content.<br><br>
-3. Select the "Schistosoma mansoni PRJEA36577" species in the SPECIES tab.<br>
+3. Expand the "SPECIES" section by clicking on the "+" box on the right panel.
+Select the "Schistosoma mansoni PRJEA36577" species in the SPECIES tab.<br><br>
-4. Paste the above genomic coordinates into the "Multiple regions (Chr:Start:End:Strand)" dialog box under the REGION tab.<br>
+4. Expand the "REGION" section by clicking on the "+" box on the right panel.
+Then, paste the above genomic coordinates into the "Multiple regions (Chr:Start:End:Strand)" dialog box.<br><br>
+By clicking on the "2.
+Output Attributes" button on the left panel, you will access the mart attribute page.
+This page allows you to select your desired output; the default output is "Genome project" and "Gene stable ID" in the WormBase ParaSite mart.
+The attributes are organised in pages that you can access by selecting the radio buttons at the top of the right panel.<br><br>
-5. Click on the Output Attributes and customise your output data/format (make sure to have "Gene Stable ID" clicked under "Gene attributes").<br>
+5. Click on the "2.
+Output Attributes" on the left panel.<br><br>
-6. Click "Results", when you are done customising, to see the output table.<br>
+6. Expand the "SPECIES AND GENOME INFORMATION" by clicking on the "+" box on the right panel.
+Then deselect the "Genome project" field.
+We don't want it in our final table.<br><br>
+7. Expand the "GENE" section by clicking on the "+" box on the right panel.
+Then make sure that only the "Gene stable ID" field is selected.<br><br>
+8.
 </details>
 You can find more about BioMart [here](https://parasite.wormbase.org/info/data/biomart/index.html).